War Machine: 20th century

 During Iron Man's 1988 Armor Wars story arc, Rhodes accompanies Iron Man in his mission to fight those who had acquired the Iron Man armor technology.
 Rhodes again served as a replacement for Stark beginning in Iron Man #284 (1992), while Stark was in suspended animation.
 He began using the War Machine armor at this time, continuing as Iron Man until Stark returned the following year in issue #289.
 Keeping the War Machine armor, Rhodes was established as a new superhero, War Machine.
 He subsequently appeared in Avengers West Coast beginning in issue #94 (1993), but the series ended shortly afterward.
 Iron Man writer Len Kaminski did not intend to give Rhodes the War Machine armor permanently, but editor Nel Yomtov insisted after it was well received.

 War Machine was one of several characters to serve as grittier and more violent anti-hero versions of established characters during the 1990s.
 The character received his own series with the release of War Machine #1 (1994), written by Kaminski and Scott Benson and penciled by Gabriel Gecko.
 This series featured Deathlok and Cable as supporting characters, and it ran for twenty-five issues across two years.
 War Machine was introduced with a story relating to Africa and the continent's politics, reflecting Western interest in the subject following widespread reporting of the Somali, Rwandan, and Liberian civil wars.
 By issue #15 (1995), the focus shifted to speculative fiction involving aliens and time travel.
-Rhodes was given an alien symbiote armor during this series to differentiate him from Iron Man, but the change was short-lived.
+Rhodes was given symbiotic alien armor during this series to differentiate him from Iron Man, but the change was short-lived.
 The series ended during a larger reorganization of Marvel amid financial problems.
 In the years following the end of War Machine, Rhodes became a minor character with only limited appearances.